 I will just add that the first time you fetch and send your sitemap, it will take Google a few days to update its index.
 So, don’t worry if you don’t see your website showing in Search Engine Result Pages (SERP) straight away.
 But the wait is only for the first time.
 If later on you make some substantial changes to your blog and would like to re-fetch and send a new sitemap to Google, the update will be processed within a few hours.
 I told you making friends with Google would get you special treatment!

-As I like to dream big, my next step will be to get Google to display a search result grid for my blog, like it does, for example, for one of my favourite websites (Scary Mommy) that I’m sure you all know, and if not, you should!
+As I like to dream big, my next step will be to get Google to display a search result grid for my blog, like it does, for example, for Neil Patel.

 However, that’s really up to Google, and I suspect it takes a long time to get there and probably requires a huge number of page views to your site.
 Regardless of the sitemap you submit, Google wants to make sure users get the best and most relevant results for their search.
 I mean, of course, you can try your best with SEO and a sitemap that would make sense, but ultimately it’s up to the algorithm to decide in the best interest of Google users which way your website should appear in SERPs and what are the most relevant pages to display in the grid (if applicable).